ralfspoeth/json/README.md

 which are to be used to transform JSON elements into objects of arbitrary classes.

-Beta versions provided support for the direct conversion of JSON objects into `record`s, JSON arrays into `List`s or arrays and more, but these efforts were getting increasingly complex and not utterly sufficient.
-Search for Brian Goetz on the topic of serialization in youtube...

 ## Motivation

 Having read a number of articles around data oriented